InlandRevenue/GWS/Service - Bill/README.md

 ![IRD logo](../Images/IRlogo.gif)
 ![Software Dev](../Images/SoftwareDev.png)

-# Return Status Push Notifications Service
+# Bill API

 This service is an application programming interface (API) that external applications can call in real-time to retrieve information for a particular customer bill item.
 The response also includes provisional tax method details and history associated to the account to which the bill item belongs.

 The objective of this API is to allow transaction data services (TDS) software providers to query information that was formerly available in the Tax Agent Web Services (TAWS) data feed.

 ## Key Documentation
 ---
 - YAML file:
-	- View and download the [Customer API YAML](Bill%20API%202020-03-09.yaml)
+	- View and download the [Bill API YAML](Bill%20API%202020-03-09.yaml)

 - Income API Build Pack
 	- [Download the build pack](Build%20pack%20-%20Bill%20API.pdf) to view data definitions of each operation and response status code definitions